This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 .

-Select one of the available flow types and add one or multiple source-to-destination transformations.
+Select one of the available Flow types and add one or multiple source-to-destination transformations.

 Available transformations when the source is a file